On the effective and automatic enumeration of polynomial permutation classes: Introduction

-Before describing our approach we must first describe the structure of polynomial classes.
-An \emph{interval} in the permutation $\pi$ is a sequence of contiguous entries whose values form an interval of natural numbers.
-A \emph{monotone interval} is then an interval in which the entries are monotone (increasing or decreasing).
-Given a permutation $\sigma$ of length $m$ and nonempty permutations $\alpha_1,\dots,\alpha_m$, the \emph{inflation} of $\sigma$ by $\alpha_1,\dots,\alpha_m$ is the permutation $\pi=\sigma[\alpha_1,\dots,\alpha_m]$ obtained by replacing each entry $\sigma(i)$ by an interval that is order isomorphic to $\alpha_i$.
+We must first formalize the notion of the structure of polynomial classes.
+Following Albert and Atkinson~\cite{albert:simple-permutat:}, an \emph{interval} in a permutation is a sequence of contiguous entries whose values form an interval of natural numbers.
+A \emph{monotone interval} is an interval in which the entries are monotone (increasing or decreasing).
+Given a permutation $\sigma$ of length $m$ and nonempty permutations $\alpha_1,\dots,\alpha_m$, the \emph{inflation} of $\sigma$ by $\alpha_1,\dots,\alpha_m$ is the permutation $\pi=\sigma[\alpha_1,\dots,\alpha_m]$ obtained by replacing each entry $\sigma(i)$ by an interval that is order isomorphic to $\alpha_i$, while maintaining the relative order of the intervals themselves.
 For example,

-Going against tradition, in this work we \emph{allow inflations by the empty permutation}.
+Going against traditional conventions, in this work we \emph{allow inflations by the empty permutation} unless specifically forbidden.

-The polynomial classes can be, roughly, described as those for which the entries of every member of the class can be partitioned into a finite number of monotone intervals, which are related to each other in one of a finite number of ways.
+The polynomial classes are very special cases of geometric grid classes~\cite{albert:geometric-grid-:}, and they can therefore be described, roughly, as classes for which the entries of every member of the class can be partitioned into a finite number of monotone intervals, which are related to each other in one of a finite number of ways.
 To describe this more concretely, let us say that a \emph{peg permutation} is a permutation where each entry is decorated with a $+$, $-$, or $\bullet$, such as

 As demonstrated above, we decorate peg permutations with tildes; in this context, $\rho$ denotes for us the underlying (non-pegged) permutation, $3142$ in this example.

-The \emph{grid class} of the peg permutation $\tilde{\rho}$, $\Grid(\tilde{\rho})$ is the set of all permutations which may be obtained by inflating $\rho$ by monotone intervals of type determined by the signs of $\tilde{\rho}$: $\rho(i)$ may be inflated by an increasing (resp., decreasing) interval if $\tilde{\rho}(i)$ is decorated with a $+$ (resp., $-$) while it may only be inflated by a single entry or the empty permutation if $\tilde{\rho}(i)$ is dotted.
-Thus if $\pi\in\Grid(\tilde{\rho})$ then its entries can be partitioned into monotone intervals which are compatible with $\tilde{\rho}$; if this partition is denoted $P$ then we refer to $P$ as a $\tilde{\rho}$-partition of $\pi$ and the pair $(\pi,P)$ as a $\tilde{\rho}$-partitioned permutation.
+The \emph{grid class} of the peg permutation $\tilde{\rho}$, denoted $\Grid(\tilde{\rho})$, is the set of all permutations which may be obtained by inflating $\rho$ by monotone intervals of type determined by the signs of $\tilde{\rho}$: $\rho(i)$ may be inflated by an increasing (resp., decreasing) interval if $\tilde{\rho}(i)$ is decorated with a $+$ (resp., $-$) while it may only be inflated by a single entry (or the empty permutation) if $\tilde{\rho}(i)$ is dotted.
+Thus $\pi\in\Grid(\tilde{\rho})$ if its entries can be partitioned into monotone intervals which are compatible with $\tilde{\rho}$; we refer to this as a \emph{$\tilde{\rho}$-partition} of $\pi$.

 Given a set $\tilde{G}$ of peg permutations, we denote the union of their corresponding grid classes by

 As the next result shows, our goal is to enumerate such classes.